Table of Contents

 - What editorial content is

-- How editorial content can help content marketers
+- How editorial content can save your SEO strategy

 - Principles in editorial content that you should apply to your content strategy

-What exactly is editorial content and how can it friggin’ help SMBs with blogs?
+What exactly is editorial content and how can it friggin’ help SMBs with blogging?

 Editorial content is anything published online or in print that serves to inform, educate and entertain, rather than sell.
 This is any type of content that people don’t pay for you to do.